google/aukera/README.md

 Maintenance windows are configured and consumed as JSON.
 This allows engineers to leverage source control systems to maintain window definition.
-By keeping maintanence window configs in source control, we gain peer review, change history, rollback/forward, and all the other benefits normally reserved for writing code.
+By keeping maintenance window configs in source control, we gain peer review, change history, rollback/forward, and all the other benefits normally reserved for writing code.